Facebook’s changing its name. Here’s how that worked out for other big brands.

 Kraft creates Mondelez — 2012

 Kraft Foods in 2012 had two branches of food products.
 The first was its low-growth, but revenue-steady grocery division, which sold brands including Velveeta, Kraft Macaroni & Cheese and Oscar Mayer.
-Its snack division included rapid growth brands such as Oreo cookies, Cadbury chocolates and Ritz crackers.
+Its snack division included rapid-growth brands such as Oreo cookies, Cadbury chocolates and Ritz crackers.

 Shareholders chose the name Mondelez — a name concocted by employees and meant to evoke the words for “world” and “delicious” in Romance languages — to spin off its snack business.

 The spinoff went over well, Adamson said.
 It was transparently aimed at Wall Street; consumers could still buy Oreos and Ritz crackers in the same packaging and employees still made the same products in mostly the same factories.
-To investors, Adamson said, the name Mondelez conveyed the company’s ambitions: spread delicious snacks all over the globe.
+To investors, Adamson said, the name Mondelez conveyed the company’s ambitions: to spread delicious snacks all over the globe.

 British Petroleum becomes Beyond Petroleum — 2001

-The company is still known almost universally as BP, but its rebrand to de-emphasize its fossil fuel holdings was a well-conceived, but poorly-executed effort, Adamson said.
+The company is still known almost universally as BP, but its rebrand to de-emphasize its fossil fuel holdings was a well-conceived, but poorly executed effort, Adamson said.

-BP, he said, did not move swiftly enough to expand its renewable energy practice, and even as it did make renewable investments, they were not well publicized.
+BP, he said, did not move swiftly enough to expand its renewable energy practice, and even as it did make renewable investments, they were not well-publicized.
 It left both investors and consumers muddled on what the company truly stood for.

 And then, of course, its Deepwater Horizon oil rig in 2010 was responsible for what many consider to be the largest marine oil spill in American history.
 The catastrophe, Adamson said, flew in the face of the company’s overtures about investing in renewables.
 By 2013, it announced that it had divested of its wind-power assets and doubled down on oil and gas extraction.